Speaker McCarthy vows to pass debt bill — with spending cap

 The split screen on display in New York, though, showed the challenges ahead for McCarthy in focusing on budget matters.

-As the speaker delivered his speech, his hard-charging Judiciary Committee Chairman Jim Jordan was convening a New York City field hearing focused partly on District Attorney Alvin Bragg who indicted former President Donald Trump on campaign finance and other charges related to alleged hush payments to adult film star Stormy Daniels and a Playboy model who contend he had sexual relations with them.
+As the speaker delivered his speech, his hard-charging Judiciary Committee Chairman Jim Jordan was convening a New York City field hearing focused partly on District Attorney Alvin Bragg who indicted former President Donald Trump on campaign finance and other charges related to alleged hush money payments to adult film star Stormy Daniels and a Playboy model who contend he had sexual relations with them.